redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/09/README.md

 (Use `node --trace-warnings ...` to show where the warning was created)
 ```

-In Node 16 or higher, this `.wasm` file runs fine as it will do by both in `wasmer` and from within a browser.
+In Node 16 or higher, this `.wasm` file runs fine as it will do in `wasmer` and from within a browser.

 <hr>